Git-Fal7/appimage-desktop-grabber/README.md

 a little handy tool to grab .desktop files in .appimage files

 # using it
-first you have to build the rust bin. which is used to replace lines.
+first you have to build the rust bin. which is used to replace lines (its just used for replacing output of a file, you can replace anything really).

 ``cargo build --release``